 Golf is a year-round activity at Gadsden’s 257-acre Twin Bridges municipal golf course (named in Golf Digest’s 2004 list of America’s Best New Courses) and at the Hidden Oaks, Wills Creek and Gadsden Country Club courses.
 The Silver Lakes championship golf course on Alabama's Robert Trent Jones Golf Trail is a 20-minute drive from downtown.
 Golf Digest’s Metro Golf Survey ranked Gadsden as the #9 metropolitan area in the nation for being golfer-friendly.

-Boardwalks, piers, boat ramps and marinas provide convenient access to the Coosa River, Lake Gadsden, and the 11,235-acre Neely Henry Lake.
-The city is host to many local, state and national fishing tournaments, and has co-sponsored such events with Crappie USA, the Bass Federation, Bass Anglers Sportsmen Society, and the Women's Bass Fishing Association.
+Boardwalks, piers, boat ramps and marinas provide convenient access to the Coosa River, Lake Gadsden, and the 11,235-acre Neely Henry Lake which is on the Alabama Bass Trail.
+The city is host to many local, state and national fishing tournaments, and has co-sponsored such events with the Bass Federation, Bass Anglers Sportsmen Society, the Women's Bass Fishing Association, and Crappie USA.

 Information about hunting seasons and bag limits for deer, dove, quail, duck, goose, turkey, fox, rabbit, squirrel, raccoon, bobcat, beaver, wild hog and coyote is at www.outdooralabama.com.
 There are local ranges for bow, pistol, rifle, muzzleloader and skeet shooting.

-Noccalula Falls Park, three miles north of downtown, features a 90-foot waterfall.
+Noccalula Falls Park, three miles north of downtown, features a 90-foot waterfall that is listed as one of "America's most stunning natural wonders" by The Weather Channel.
 Nestled among the trees in the park is a pioneer village, a group of rustic, hand-hewn log buildings representing a display of pioneer living conditions.
-Other park attractions include a botanical gardens, animal habitat, hiking trails, sightseeing train, playground, carpet golf, picnic pavilions, war memorial, RV and tent campground, cabins and meeting facilities.
+Other park attractions include a botanical gardens, animal habitat, walking trails, sightseeing train, playground, carpet golf, picnic pavilions, war memorial, RV and tent campground, cabins and meeting facilities.

 The James D. Martin Wildlife Park and Heronry, part of the Alabama Birding Trails, are located on the 300-acre Lake Gadsden in the center of the city.
 It contains a boardwalk, pavilions, and bicycle and pedestrian trails.
 The wide range of upland, wetland and open water habitats support a variety of species including water fowl, songbirds, birds of prey, amphibians, fish, small mammals, insects and native plants.